TharunBN/Isu-Project/README.md

 Goal: my goal is to finish my project or somewhat finish my project just enough so that I have images and a navigation bar

-Technology: The technology I will be using is FLask, HTML, CSS, possible SQL
+Technology: The technology I will be using is FLask, HTML, CSS, and possible SQL